Saturday, March 2, 1918

 Instinct launched Henry into a full sprint like a greyhound exploding onto the track at the county fair.
 In his mind, he could picture the line of the ball, leaving the bat and rising over the pitcher's mound, climbing up to a bright afternoon sun on the verge of being covered by a billowy white hand.
 The ball would land somewhere in No Man's Land as Henry liked to call it.
 Too far for Old Man Charles to run down from left field.
 And maybe, just maybe, too far for Henry to chase down.

 Henry glanced over his shoulder and saw the batter, Jake Westin, rounding first base on his way to second.
-The Pioneers' bullpen cheering him on.
+The Pioneers' players cheering him on.
 White folks screaming victory already.

 For an instant, Henry tracked the ball sailing over the infield, past the baseline between second and third, and it looked big and gibbous and filthy.
 That's when he knew it was beginning to happen again.
 It didn't happen in every game.
 Sometimes it didn't happen for weeks.
 But it was happening now.